Hoyasumii/avengers-endgame/README.md

 [Carol Danvers approaches the Benatar.]

-CAROL DANVERS: No satellites, no ships, no armies, no ground defens
+CAROL DANVERS: No satellites, no ships, no armies, no ground defense